Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Sketch on the map/README.md

 ##How it works

-To set the type of geometry, you need to use `startWithGeometryType` method on `AGSSketchEditor`, passing in the geometry type you want.
+To set the type of geometry, you need to use `start:withGeometryType:creationMode:` method on `AGSSketchEditor`, passing in the geometry type you want.
 The sketch graphics overlay has a undo manager of type `NSUndoManager` that provides the undo and redo methods.
 To clear everything there is a `clearGeometry()` method on the sketch graphics overlay.